pyOpenSci/pyos-package-template/docs/tutorial.rst

 When you are ready, see `PyPI Help`_ for more information about submitting a package.

-Here's a release checklist you can use: https://gist.github.com/audreyr/5990987
+Here's a release checklist you can use: :ref:`pypi-release-checklist`:

 If you turned on automatic deployment to PyPI via Travis, see :ref:`travis-pypi-setup` for more info.